vrepsys/texts/peninsula.md

 You're working with json data - so the main domain object is `Json`.
 No ObjectMappers.
 No module registrations.
 No impicit Formats or serialization strategies.

+#Path notation

 With the simplicity in mind we developed a simple notation to define a path of a json value.
-We took inspiration from how Javascript operates thus making it familiar to developers who know javascript or even a simple oop.
+We took inspiration from how Javascript operates thus making it familiar to developers who know javascript or even simple OOP.

 `json.extractString('response.status')` - the obvious case
 `json.extractString` - without any parameters - if the top level json is just a string value